New Braille books to expand selection for young Sask. readers

 “I’m super good.
 I know all the contractions, the punctuation and all the letters, numbers and all kinds of that stuff.”

-His favourite books are about Paw Patrol, Hot Wheels and Star Wars – and he’ll have more to choose from after a $12,000 donation to Saskatoon’s Alternative Library from the Canada Post Foundation.
+His favourite books are about Paw Patrol, Hot Wheels and Star Wars – and he’ll have more to choose from after a $12,000 donation to the Saskatchewan Alternate Format Materials Library from the Canada Post Foundation.

 The price tag for Braille books can range from $25 to thousands of dollars depending on where the books come from and if they are mass produced.
 Many of the books are made in the U.S. which makes them relatively easy to get.